PhilipYip1988/python-tutorials/readme.md

 [The System Module and Working with Custom Modules](https://github.com/PhilipYip1988/python-tutorials/blob/main/014_system_module_custom_modules/readme.md)

-This tutorial will look at the concept of a class, a subclass, using an Abstract Base Class (ABC) to create a design pattern and ultimately creating a custom class where each instance has data attributes and instance methods:
+This tutorial will look at the concept of a class, a subclass, using an Abstract Base Class (ABC) from the ```abc``` module to create a design pattern and ultimately creating a custom class where each instance has data attributes and instance methods:

 [The Abstract Base Classes Module and Custom Classes](https://github.com/PhilipYip1988/python-tutorials/blob/main/015_abc_custom_classes/readme.md)

 ## Working with Files

 The previous tutorials looked at programming constructs which compartmentalised Python code.
 In addition to code compartmentalisation, there is often data compartmentalisation.
 There are a number of file formats used to store data such as the text file (.txt), the comma seperated values file (.csv), and the JavaScript Object Notation file (.json).
-To work with files the Operating System module is typically used to navigate around the Operating System and perform low level file and directory operations.
-This is supplemented by the Shell Utilties Module for higher level operations such as copying.
-The stat module is an associated module that contains file statistics or file properties.
-Note the stat module should not be confused with the statistics module and the shell utilities module should not be confused with the copy module which have previously been examined:
+To work with files the Operating System module ```os``` is typically used to navigate around the Operating System and perform low level file and directory operations.
+This is supplemented by the Shell Utilties Module ```shutil``` for higher level operations such as copying.
+The file statistics module ```stat``` gives file statistics otherwise known as file properties.
+Note the ```stat``` module should not be confused with the ```statistics``` module and the ```shutil``` module (copying files or directories) should not be confused with the ```copy``` module (copying Python objects) which have previously been examined:

 [The Operating System, Stat and Shell Utilities Modules](https://github.com/PhilipYip1988/python-tutorials/blob/main/016_operating_system_module/readme.md)